Advanced SwiftUI TextField: Formatting and Validation

 public init<F>(_ titleKey: LocalizedStringKey, value: Binding<F.FormatInput>, format: F, prompt: Text? = nil) where F : ParseableFormatStyle, F.FormatOutput == String

-Activate the built-in format mechanism of TextField by replacing the delegate, and block invalid characters in the textfield method of the delegate.
+It activates the built-in Format mechanism of TextField by replacing the delegate, and blocks invalid characters in the delegate’s textField method.

 Swift